History of Austria in Timeline

 Since 1998, women volunteers have been allowed to become professional soldiers in Austria.

-1999: Adoption of the euro currency
+1999: Adoption of the Euro Currency

 In 1999, Austria adopted the euro currency.

-2000: Acquisition of Bank Austria
+2000: Bank Austria acquired by HypoVereinsbank

-2001: Foreign Nationals Census
+2001: Foreign Nationals living in Austria

 Between 2001 and 2016, the Lutheran church recorded a loss of 74,421 adherents.

-2001: Religious Demographics
+2001: Religious Affiliation

-2004: Abolishment of compulsory voting
+2004: Complete Abolishment of Compulsory Voting

-2005: Acquisition of Banca Comercială Română
+2005: Banca Comercială Română acquired by Erste Group

 October 2006: General Elections

-2006: GDP Growth
+2006: GDP growth

-January 2007: Grand coalition formed
+January 2007: Grand Coalition Formed

 In 2007, Austria ranked 9th worldwide in international tourism receipts, with 18.9 billion US$, and 12th in international tourist arrivals with 20.8 million tourists.

-In 2007, the voting age in Austria was lowered from 18 to 16 years old.
+In 2007, the voting age in Austria was lowered from 18 to 16.

-June 2008: Grand coalition broke up
+June 2008: Grand Coalition Breakup

-September 2008: Elections weakened major parties
+September 2008: Elections

 October 2008: Death of Jörg Haider

-On October 2008, Jörg Haider died in a car accident.
+On 11 October 2008, Jörg Haider died in a car accident.

-2008: UEFA European Football Championship
+2008: 2008 UEFA European Football Championship

 In 2008, Austria co-hosted the UEFA European Football Championship with Switzerland.